nzungizelab/ATAC-seq-and-ChiP-seq-data-analysis/README.md

 ATAC-seq can reveal the interplay between genomic locations of open chromatin, DNA-binding proteins, and individual nucleosomes

-# download data
+# Download data
-ATAC seq retrived from public repositories such as ENA
+ATAC seq retrived from public repositories such as ENA using "wget" tools